eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 ### 4.6.3 Attestation revocation and validity period

 Attestation revocation is not required for age verification purposes.
-Implementing revocation mechanisms would significantly increase the complexity for both Proof of Age Attestation providers and relying parties.
+Implementing revocation mechanisms would significantly increase the complexity for both Proof of Age Attestation providers and Relying Parties.

 It is recommended that the Proof of Age Attestation be designed as a single-use credential and remain valid for a maximum period of three (3) months from the date of issuance.
 If a revocation mechanism is required, a status list may be utilized as an effective solution for managing the revocation status of attestations.

-Furthermore, it should be noted that relying parties are not necessarily required to request a new attestation for each individual transaction, as outlined in Chapter 2.3.2, Section "8.
+Furthermore, it should be noted that Relying Parties are not necessarily required to request a new attestation for each individual transaction, as outlined in Chapter 2.3.2, Section "8.
 Verification options for subsequent interactions."

 ### 4.6.4 Validation of Trust